 The acupuncture style I use in your treatment be just one of the above or a blend of all of them.
 It depends on what you need on the day that you come in for a treatment, and what we find works best for you as we continue to work together.

-What to expect from a pain management session using this form of acupuncture:
+What to expect from a pain management session with Todd utilizing this form of acupuncture:

-After an intake discussion with the patient, I will evaluate the precise location of the pain and discomfort in the body, evaluate a baseline range of motion, and ask you to assign a pain level from 1-10 when performing a movement which aggravates the area of pain.
+After an intake discussion with the patient, I will evaluate the precise location of the pain and discomfort in the body, evaluate a baseline range of motion, and ask the patient to assign a pain level from 1-10 when performing a movement which aggravates the area of pain.

-For some patients, especially patients with cold hands or disorders of the nervous system, we will need to activate the nerve endings on the hands by using a metal roller and gently rolling it back and forth between the palmar aspect of the hands for a couple of minutes.
+Some patients, especially patients with cold hands or disorders of the nervous system, will need to activate the nerve endings on the hands by using a metal roller and gently rolling it back and forth between the palmar aspect of the hands for a couple of minutes.

-Conditions that are acute will respond faster and most favorably to the micro-meridian treatment.
-Chronic and/or severe injury will require additional treatments.
-Depending on the condition, I may send you home with additional small tacks to reapply before sleep nightly in order to extend the acupuncture session for several days.
+Conditions that are acute will respond faster and most favorably to the micro-meridian treatment, while chronic and/or severe injury will require additional treatments.
+Depending on the condition, I may send the patient home with additional small tacks to reapply before sleep nightly in order to extend the acupuncture session for several days.

 I am one of those rare acupuncturists that started out with a real fear of needles!
 Because of this, and due to the mentors I was exposed to, I use a generally gentle and minimal approach that contains aspects of 5 element acupuncture and Japanese acupuncture.